 To export a shader

 In Visual Studio, open a Visual Shader Graph (.dgsl) file.

-On the Shader Designer toolbar, choose Advanced > Export > Export As.
-The Export Shader dialog box appears.
+On the Shader Designer toolbar, choose Advanced, Export, Export As.
+The Export Shader dialog box is displayed.

 In the Save as type drop-down list, choose the format that you want to export.